-- The structure here is especially rich and was thus subject to much work in the eighteenth century, culminating in a famous theorem of Gauss. - From the various theories we have developed we know that the first, or base, case we need to understand is that when the modulus is a prime p,
+- The structure here is very rich and was subject to much work in the eighteenth century, culminating in a famous theorem of Gauss. - We know that the first, or base, case we need to understand is when m = p, and since the case p = 2 is rather easy we can suppose that p > 2.